PALLAVIKHEDLE/hooks/README.md

 4. **MemoComponent**
    -`useMemo` hook, cache the result of a calculation between re-renders.

+5. **RefComponent**
+   -`useRef` hook, returns a ref object with a single current property initially set to the initial value you provided.

 ## Getting Started

 To run the components locally, follow these steps: